-FARM Animal Rights Movement is the world’s first and longest-operating organization dedicated to advocacy for animals raised, abused, and killed for food.
-Co-founded by chemist, environmental consultant, social justice organizer, and Holocaust survivor
+FARM Animal Rights Movement (FARM) is the world’s first and longest-operating organization dedicated to ending the use of animals for food.

-In 1976, Dr. Hershaft founded the Vegetarian Information Service to disseminate information on the benefits of plant-based eating on consumer health, animal protection, and environmental integrity.
-VIS participated in the hearings before the Senate Select Committee on Nutrition and Human Needs, leading to the periodic publication of the Dietary Guidelines for Americans, and testified before Congress in favor of the 1978 National Consumer Nutrition Information Act.
+In 1976, chemist, environmental consultant, social justice organizer, and Holocaust survivor Dr. Alex Hershaft, founded the Vegetarian Information Service (VIS) to disseminate information on the benefits of plant-based eating on consumer health, animal protection, and environmental integrity.
+VIS participated in hearings before the Senate Select Committee on Nutrition and Human Needs, leading to publication of the original Dietary Guidelines for Americans, and testified before Congress in favor of the 1978 National Consumer Nutrition Information Act.

 Launched a program to coordinate Western support and encourage local vegan advocacy in India, Nepal, and China.

 The Vegan Support program grew out of a survey showing that five in six vegans revert back to eating animals.